My RedBull Cola Stockpile Was Good While It Lasted

 Red Bull Cola is Amazing

 Out of any energy drink I have ever tasted, Red Bull Cola is the best.
 Crisp and refreshing, it is like Coca Cola, but for adults.
 In a short rock glass, poured over ice – Red Bull Cola smashed any amount of doubt or hesitation in the faith of one’s abilities.
 The world was somehow better with this fizzy nectar of power.
+I buy Red Bull Cola in Euros and just updated my source for you!

 The design of the Redbull Cola can is perfect, fitting all your energy needs in an 8.4 oz package with attractive red, silver and blue label.
 Made from all natural ingredients (Kola Nut, Cacao, Coca Leaf, Caffeine from Coffee Beans), Red Bull Cola is a premium beverage when compared to other colas made mostly from sugar water and high-fructose corn syrup.
 I should say “was” a premium cola as it seems to have been discontinued for distribution in the US as of 2011.